CS 251: Principles of Programming Languages

 In general, common sense applies.
 If you are unsure of the boundaries of acceptable collaboration or use of reference material, please ask your instructor.
 In this case, it is far better to ask permission than to seek forgiveness.

 Please feel free to speak with me about concerns or suggestions about how I can make the course more accessible to you.
 I will keep our conversations confidential and do my best to help.
-An anonymous feedback form is available in the Google Group if you would prefer.
+If you prefer, you may instead use Lyn’s anonymous feedback form.

 Students with disabilities who are taking this course and who need disability-related accommodations are encouraged to work with Jim Wice (781.283.2434 or firstname.lastname@example.org), the Director of Disability Services.
 Jim’s office is located in the Pforzheimer Learning & Teaching Center on the third floor of Clapp Library.
 If you have a physical disability or a learning disability, Jim is the person to see to arrange for accommodations.
 If your learning disability is undocumented or if you are uncertain as to whether you have a disability, Jim can arrange for you to be tested.